SPollardMS/OfficeDocs-Exchange/Outlook/overview-outlook-2016-planning.md

 ### Upgrading to Office 2016 with Cached Exchange Mode enabled

-The process of upgrading users who currently have Cached Exchange Mode enabled in Office Outlook 2003, Office Outlook 2007, Outlook 2010, or Outlook 2013 is straightforward.
+The process of upgrading users who currently have Cached Exchange Mode enabled in Outlook 2003, Outlook 2007, Outlook 2010, or Outlook 2013 is straightforward.
 If you do not change Cached Exchange Mode settings, the same settings are kept for Outlook 2016.

 By default, when Outlook 2016 is installed, a new compressed version of the Outlook data file (.ost) is created.
 This compressed version of the .ost is up to 40% smaller than the size of the .ost files that were created in earlier versions of Outlook.
 If you must keep Outlook 2016 from creating a new compressed Outlook data file (.ost), use the Outlook Group Policy template (Outlk16.admx) to enable the **Do not create new OST file on upgrade** policy.
-You can find this setting under User Configuration\Administrative Templates\Microsoft Outlook 2016\Account Settings\Exchange.
+You can find this setting under User Configuration\Policies\Administrative Templates\Microsoft Outlook 2016\Account Settings\Exchange.

 For additional Cached Exchange Mode planning considerations, see [Plan a Cached Exchange Mode deployment in Outlook 2016 for Windows](plan-cached-exchange-mode-deployment-outlook-2016.md).

 ## Installing multiple versions of Outlook on the same computer
-<a name="BKMK_UpgradeOutlook"> </a>

 With Outlook, if you're using the volume licensed version (MSI-based installation), such as Office Standard 2016, you cannot have two versions of Outlook installed.
 The upgrade process will, by default, remove the earlier version.
 But if you are moving from volume licensed to a subscription license version such as with Office 365 ProPlus, which uses Click-to-Run installation, it is possible to have two versions of Outlook installed on the same computer.